-- Lead by example; reinforce with employees that business results are not more important than acting with integrity. - Make employees available for (and reinforce the importance of) attending compliance, regulatory and business ethics training. - Consider compliance efforts and results when evaluating and rewarding employees. - Make sure employees understand their responsibilities and feel comfortable raising concerns without fear of retaliation. - Deal immediately with business conduct issues and take appropriate action.
-Resources to assist you include the Human Resources, Administration and Corporate Compliance departments.
+- Lead by example; be available to explain the standards and answer any questions. - Make employees available for (and reinforce the importance of) attending or completing all compliance, regulatory and business ethics training. - Consider compliance efforts and results when evaluating and rewarding employees. - Make sure employees understand their responsibilities and feel comfortable raising concerns without fear of retaliation. - Immediately address business conduct issues and take appropriate action.
+Resources to assist you include the human resources, administration and compliance departments.

-What Western Reserve Hospital Expects From Our Business Partners
+What Western Reserve Hospital Expects from our Business Partners

-We require our business partners (board members, medical staff members, allied health professionals, practice employees, volunteers, contracted individuals and groups, vendors, medical residents and students, etc.) interacting with any Western Reserve Hospital entity to observe the same level of integrity, responsible business conduct and compliance with the law as Western Reserve Hospital employees.
+We require our business partners (board members, medical staff members, allied health professionals, practice employees, volunteers, contracted individuals and groups, vendors, medical residents and students, etc.) interacting with any Western Reserve Hospital entity to observe the same level of integrity, responsible business conduct, and compliance with the law as Western Reserve Hospital employees.